veighnsche/proofdown_parser/book/src/ssg-contract.md

 // Limits: depth ≤ 16, nodes ≤ 50k, input ≤ 1 MiB
 ```

 Determinism and golden tests ensure byte-for-byte stability.
+Raw HTML blocks/inline are dropped for safety; use components or Markdown constructs instead.
 See the spec file for the canonical text.